fivenorth-io/docs/docs/index.md

 ## Canton Network

-5N is a supper validator on Canton network and we can also help with your onboarding to Canton by sponsoring your node.
+5N is a Supper Validator on Canton network and we can also help with your onboarding to Canton by sponsoring your node.
 Contact nodesupport@fivenorth.io for detail